Enjoy shopping and spectacular view, and feel the atmosphere of Buddhism and Shinto!

 Tokyo Skytree

 Tokyo Skytree was established as a radio tower to replace Tokyo Tower for ground digital television broadcasting, multimedia broadcasting for mobile terminals, etc. It was opened in 2012.
 The height is 634 meters.
-You can see the Tokyo Bay, Shinjuku Deputy Tokyo Metropolis, Asakusa, etc. On a sunny day you may see Mt.
+You can see the Tokyo Bay, Shinjuku Deputy Tokyo Metropolis, Asakusa, etc. On sunny days you may see Mt.
 Fuji also.

 Tokyo Skytree